stackrox/kernel-packer/README.md

 ### Kernel Bundles

 An artifact file produced from kernel packages.
-Gripped tarball with a `.tgz` extention.
+A bundle is a gzipped tarball with a `.tgz` extention.
 Consumed by downstream products.

 ### Crawling

 Upstream kernel modules are distributed via a distribution's package repository.
-These package repositories are organized in a semi-standardized fashion, and can be programmatically scrapped in order to discover the existence of new packages.
-Crawling is performed by the [`kernel-crawler`](https://github.com/stackrox/kernel-packer/tree/master/kernel-crawler), and produces files inside of [`kernel-package-lists`](https://github.com/stackrox/kernel-packer/tree/master/kernel-package-lists).
+These package repositories are organized in a semi-standardized fashion, and can be programmatically scraped in order to discover the existence of new packages.
+Crawling is performed by the [`kernel-crawler`](kernel-crawler), and produces files inside of [`kernel-package-lists`](kernel-package-lists).

 Crawling can be done by running `make crawl`.
-This is done automatically, and shouldn't have to be run manually.
+This is [done automatically](circleci/config.yml#L166), and shouldn't have to be run manually.

 ### Manifest

 After crawling, the set of discovered kernel packages are not in a very machine-consumable format.
-The generated [`kernel-package-lists/manifest.yml`](https://github.com/stackrox/kernel-packer/blob/master/kernel-package-lists/manifest.yml) YAML file is the source of truth for which sets of kernel packages to use for building a kernel bundle.
+The generated [`manifest.yml`](kernel-package-lists/manifest.yml) YAML file is the source of truth for which sets of kernel packages to use for building a kernel bundle.

 Generating the manifest can be done by running `make manifest`.
 This is done automatically, and shouldn't have to be run manually.